Reactive Ion Etching vs Ion Milling (IBE): Complete Comparison Guide

 RIBE is particularly well-suited for scenarios where:

-Plasma Damage Moderate — direct plasma exposure Low — decoupled beam Low — decoupled beam
+Plasma Damage Moderate — direct plasma exposure Low — decoupled beam Moderate — direct plasma exposure Low — decoupled beam

-Directional Control Vertical (field-driven) Full angle control Full angle control
+Directional Control Vertical (field-driven) Full angle control (0–70°) Vertical (field-driven) Full angle control

-Material Range Semiconductors, dielectrics Any material Broad — including some metals with reactive assist
+Material Range Semiconductors, dielectrics Any material (incl. noble metals, magnetics) Silicon (and a few III-Vs) Broad — incl. some metals with reactive assist

-Redeposition Low (volatile etch products) High risk Reduced — reactive gas forms volatile by-products
+Redeposition Low (volatile etch products) High risk Low (volatile SiF₄) Reduced — reactive gas forms volatile by-products

 NineScrolls' RIBE systems combine chemical enhancement with ion beam directional control, making them especially effective for damage-sensitive materials that require selective etching.